Boy Scouts of America and Wilderness First Aid

-Over 20 Years we have taught thousands of Boy Scout Leaders.
+Over 20 Years we have taught Wilderness First Aid to thousands of Scout Leaders.

 Most are headed to high adventure camps like Philmont, Northern Tier and Sea Base.
-Our class is one of those that meets the requirements for WFA training as described in the Council and Unit Planning Guide for Philmont.
+Our class is one of those that meets the requirements for Wilderness First Aid training as described in the Council and Unit Planning Guide for Philmont.

 It's designed for an audience of adults who are committed to giving 100% of their time and attention to this training.
 We do not take students under the age of 16.
 We will issue certification cards to students who are 16 and 17 and complete the class successfully on the same terms as those 18 and older.